Gertrud Kauders: Death

-In 1939, following Hitler’s annexation of the Sudetenland, Gertrud’s nephew, Cornelius Kauders, the only son of her brother Hans, escaped Prague for England.
+In 1939, following Hitler's annexation of the Sudetenland, Gertrud's nephew, Cornelius Kauders, the only son of her brother Hans, escaped Prague for England.
 Since 1935, Cornelius had lived with Gertrud on and off after being forced to leave his boarding school, Schule Schloss Salem, because he was Jewish.
-Having successfully emigrated to England, Cornelius left for New Zealand a year later, changing his name to ‘Peter During’ en route.
+Having successfully emigrated to England, Cornelius left for New Zealand a year later, changing his name to 'Peter During' en route.
 Gertrud, however, stayed in Prague.
 She believed that, because she and her family belonged to the secular German high-cultural world, she would escape murderous Nazi antisemitism.

-However, by 1941 the threat the Nazi regime posed to any and all Czech Jews had become impossible to ignore and Gertrud, fearing deportation, enlisted the help of her friend Natalie Jahudkova in preserving her life’s work.
-Gertrud and Natalie hid around seven hundred paintings and drawings within the walls and ceiling of Natalie’s house in the Prague suburbs, which was under construction at the time.
-A year later, in May 1942, Gertrud was arrested and deported to Theresienstadt concentration camp.
-From there she was sent on May 12th to the Majdanek concentration camp via Transport Au 671 whence on May 17 she was sent to Lublin via Transport Ay 859.
+However, by 1941 the threat the Nazi regime posed to any and all Czech Jews had become impossible to ignore and Kauders, fearing deportation, enlisted the help of her friend Natálie Jahůdková in preserving her life's work.
+Kauders and Jahůdková hid around seven hundred paintings and drawings within the walls and ceiling of Jahůdková's house in the Prague suburbs, which was under construction at the time.
+A year later, in May 1942, Kauders was arrested and deported to Theresienstadt Ghetto.
+From there she was sent on May 12th to the Majdanek concentration camp via Transport Au 671, whence on May 17 she was sent to Lublin via Transport Ay 859.
 She was probably murdered in the Sobidor extermination camp on or around May 19.